 When initiating a conversation about weight, many healthcare practitioners find success in focusing on the health aspects of their patients’ weight.
 Patient should understand that obesity is a complex disease.
-The statistics bespeak a troubling future for the obese population: the risk of diseases such as diabetes, high blood pressure and even cancer rises with a person’s Body Mass Index.
+The statistics bespeak a troubling future for the obese population: the risk of diseases such as diabetes, high blood pressure and even cancer rises with a person’s body mass index (BMI).
 We know that the mortality rate also rises as the patient’s BMI gets higher.
 In fact, obesity is the leading cause of preventable death in the United States.

 - Have a BMI of 40 or greater